Philipse Manor Hall State Historic Site: History

-The southwest corner, the oldest part of the structure, was built around 1682 by Dutch-born merchant and trader Frederick Philipse, the first Lord of Philipsburg Manor, and his wife Margaret Hardenbroeck.
+The southwest corner, the oldest part of the structure, was built around 1682 by Dutch-born merchant and trader Frederick Philipse, the first lord of Philipsburg Manor, and his first wife Margaret Hardenbroeck who was a prominent merchant in her own right.
 Philipse, who by his second marriage became a son-in-law of Stephanus Van Cortlandt, had amassed by the time of his death a 52000 acre estate along the Hudson River that encompassed the entire modern city of Yonkers and much of western and lower Westchester County.
+For more than thirty years, Frederick and Margaret, and later their son Adolphus, shipped hundreds of enslaved African men, women, and children across the Atlantic.
+By the mid-18th century, the Philipse family had one of the largest slave-holdings in the colonial North.

-During Philipse's life, the building was used primarily as a stopover point on the long journey up and down the river between his home in New Amsterdam and the northern parts of his estate.
-His grandson, Frederick Philipse II, the second Lord, and his great-grandson, Frederick Philipse III the last, successively enlarged and enhanced the building, making it the primary family residence.
+During Philipse's life, the building, one of his two manor houses, was used primarily as a stopover point on the long journey up and down the river between his home in New Amsterdam and the northern parts of his estate, where he had another house (which is now the Philipsburg Manor House historic site in Sleepy Hollow, New York).
+That is where the majority of the Philipses' slaves lived and worked.
+His grandson, Frederick Philipse II, the second lord of the manor, and his great-grandson, Frederick Philipse III, the last lord, successively enlarged and enhanced the former stopover building, making it the primary family residence, Philipse Manor Hall.

 On November 28, 1776, nearly five months after the signing of the Declaration of Independence and the start of the American Revolution, Frederick Philipse III and over 200 of his contemporaries signed a document declaring their allegiance to the British Crown and their unwillingness to support the Revolutionary cause.
+The Philipse Manor Hall was used during the war, most notably by British General Sir Henry Clinton during military activities in 1779.
+It was there that he wrote what is now known as the Philipsburg Proclamation, which declared all Patriot-owned slaves to be free, and that blacks taken prisoner while serving in Patriot forces would be sold into slavery.

 Because of his Loyalism, Philipse was branded a traitor and placed under arrest on orders signed by General George Washington.
-He was held in Connecticut for a time, but was given special permission to travel back to Yonkers to settle his affairs on the condition he was not to aid the British cause.
+He was held in Connecticut for a time, but was given special permission to travel back to Philipse Manor Hall to settle his affairs on the condition that he was not to aid the British cause.
 In violation of his parole, he and his family fled to British-occupied New York City and later to Great Britain, leaving their estate and Philipse Manor Hall behind to be attainted in 1779.